Selection of students

 UAF will send you notification by e-mail when they have processed your application documents.

-- success in their previous studies,
+- success in your previous studies,

-- their language skills.
+- your language skills.

 Previous work experience and other merits may also be taken into account in the selection of students.
 Programmes may also use phone, Skype or video interviews in the selection process.
 For more information on the procedures, please see the admission criteria for each programme.